-Glen Manby is an alto saxophonist, composer, arranger, and educator, working primarily in straight ahead modern acoustic jazz.
+Glen Manby is an alto saxophonist, composer, arranger, and teacher, working primarily in straight ahead modern acoustic jazz.

-His main influences are Charlie Parker, Sonny Stitt, Cannonball Adderley, and Phil Woods, as well as Tom Harrell and Andrew Speight.
+His main influences are Charlie Parker, Sonny Stitt, Cannonball Adderley, and Phil Woods, as well as Tom Harrell, Stanley Turrentine, Mario Rivera, and Andrew Speight.

 He currently leads a number of small groups: the Glen Manby Quintet, Quartet and Trio.